 What can you fit in a New York apartment?
-How about a dining table that comfortably sits six people.
-Or a sofa you can actually lounge on.
-Or three separate seating areas on the terrace.
+How about a dining table that comfortably sits six people?
+Or a sofa you can actually lounge on?
+And three separate seating areas on the terrace?
 Room & Board New York Design Associates Nicol and Lynn worked with real estate company Douglas Elliman to furnish a model unit in a new development in Hudson Yards that, by a feat of magical floor planning, contains all three.

 Newly constructed in Hudson Yards, The Lewis sits on the west side of Manhattan, near Chelsea and the Room & Board New York store.
 When asked if Room & Board wanted to get involved with staging one of the luxury apartments, Nicol and Lynn were excited to let their creativity lead them.
 “We’ve worked on a couple model apartments together and it’s always fun to be a little more creative without too many guidelines,” Nicol told me.
 “It’s great to get creative outside of the showroom.”

 And into a lavish New York apartment?
 I bet.

 But the project didn’t come without restraints.
 “We work hard to make sure the furniture we select fall within a certain budget,” said Nicol.
 And size, of course, was a consideration.